GuyMitchy/UC-Expert-Patient/README.md

 <details>
 <summary>Recent Data in Dashboard</summary>
 <br>
 Allows users to quickly view their recent data.
-I intially did not identify this as a user need but during sprint 3 I was making good headway and decided it was an easy feature to add so went along with it.
+I initially did not identify this as a user need but during sprint 3 I was making good headway and decided it was an easy feature to add so went along with it.

 - Overview of recent symptoms, medications, and food entries
 - Quick access cards to main features